 2. Attend subcommittee meetings and share your comments.

 - You can check out our calendar of events to find when the next meeting is taking place.
-You are welcome to attend Task Force and subcommittee meetings, and at subcommittee meetings you can ask questions and share comments.
+You are encouraged to attend Task Force and subcommittee meetings, and at subcommittee meetings you can ask questions and share comments.

 - Familiarize yourself with the topics in our Focus Areas section of our website, provide background information on the policy areas covered by the Task Force’s five different subcommittees (Criminal Justice; Education & Workforce Development; Finance, Banking & Business; Health; and Real Estate & Housing).
 Each focus area also lists the two priority areas of each subcommittee.